Lossy Coding of Correlated Sources over a Multiple Access Channel: Necessary Conditions and Separation Results: Necessary Conditions for Transmitting Correlated Sources over a MAC

-In the following, we compare the necessary conditions from Corollary~\ref{cor6} with \eqref{LT} and \eqref{eq3LW1}-\eqref{eq3LW2} for Gaussian sources.
-To do so, we let $Z$ in Corollary~\ref{cor6} to be the common part of $(S_1, S_2)$ with respect to Wyner's common information from \eqref{commoninfo}.
-From \cite[Proposition 1]{xu2016lossy}, the common part can be characterized as follows.
+For the necessary conditions in Corollary~\ref{cor6}, we let $Z$ be the common part of $(S_1, S_2)$ with respect to Wyner's common information from \eqref{commoninfo}.
+The common part can be characterized as follows \cite[Proposition 1]{xu2016lossy}.
 Let $Z$, $N_1$, and $N_2$ be standard random variables.
 Then, $S_1$, and $S_2$ can be expressed as